Scrapers are about to start using AI to mimic real users - so I built a bot detector that learns, adapts, and fights back.

 At its core, this project isn't really about bot detection at all - it's about treating traffic as a living system rather than a stream of isolated requests.

-The philosophy here is simple: observe signals, combine them, let them interact, and adapt over time.
-Instead of a single "bot/not-bot" check, the engine becomes a network of small detectors, each contributing evidence into a shared blackboard, where higher-order behaviours can emerge.
+Instead of a single "bot/not-bot" check, the engine becomes a network of small detectors, each contributing evidence into a shared decision-making layer.
 Policies become composable flows, not hard-coded rules.
 Reputation shifts gradually instead of flipping states.
-AI is just another contributor, not a monolith.
+AI is just another contributor, weighted alongside heuristics—not a monolith.

 The system is built to be transparent, explainable, extensible, and self-correcting, with the long-term goal of behaving less like a firewall and more like an immune system: fast at the edge, intelligent in the core, and always learning.